Best Nutrients and Fertilizers for Cannabis | Marijuana | Weed

 Nutrients will only affect the taste of your cannabis if they’re used improperly.
 Why does weed taste like nutrients in the first place?

-Marijuana nutrients get absorbed through roots or the leaves if you’re using a foliar spray.
+Marijuana nutrients get absorbed through roots or through the leaves if you’re using a foliar spray.
 A bad taste from any particular nutrient is at risk of remaining in the plant if you keep feeding nutrients too soon before harvest.

 You can avoid growing marijuana with nutrient taste by cutting nutrient use completely as you approach harvest time.